Social Icons

 Directed by Robert Luketic

-She has been in a long relationship with her boyfriend who also happens to be the governor's son, Warner Huntington III.
+She has been in a long relationship with her boyfriend, who also happens to be the governor's son, Warner Huntington III.

-The movie was such a huge financial success (making over $141 million on a $18 million budget) and threw Witherspoon into the spotlight.
+The movie was such a huge financial success (making over $141 million on an $18 million budget) and threw Witherspoon into the spotlight.
+It also had Golden Globe nominations in the categories of Best Motion Picture and Best Actress – Comedy.

 0 comments: